Overview

 Savings depend on which apps you deploy, your daily log volume, per-GB ingestion cost, and how much you divert to S3:

-- Reducer — Compact mode -- lossless volume reduction (50-80% depending on log structure)
+- Receiver, Compact mode: lossless in-place volume reduction on Splunk, self-hosted Elasticsearch/OpenSearch, and ClickHouse (typically an estimated 50-80%, depending on log structure)

-- Reducer — Filter mode -- cost-based sampling of noisy event types
+- Receiver, Filter mode: cost-based sampling of noisy event types

 Use the ROI Calculator with your actual numbers for a personalized estimate.